zavocc/JakeyBot/README.md

 Please see [CONFIG.md](./docs/CONFIG.md) for more information about configuration.

-### Wavelink configuration:
+### Music features
-You can enable VC-related commands such as `/voice play` (which plays videos from YouTube and other supported sources)
+You can enable VC-related commands such as `/voice play` (which plays videos from YouTube and other supported sources) by providing appropriate Lavalink sources

 Please see [CONFIG.md#voice](./docs/CONFIG.md#voice) to configure wavelink

-#### Serverless lavalink
 You can use the list of 3rd party servers from and use servers from https://lavalink.darrennathanael.com/NoSSL/lavalink-without-ssl/ and configure the `dev.env` file pointing the third party Lavalink servers, no installation required...

----

-#### Your own lavalink server
-You can also host your own lavalink server, you must install OpenJDK and download the [Lavalink jar file](https://github.com/lavalink-devs/Lavalink/releases) and placing it as `_wavelink/Lavalink.jar` in project's root directory.
+Alternatively, you can also host your own...
+Refer to [lavalink documentation](https://lavalink.dev/getting-started/index.html) to configure your own lavalink setup... make sure to install OpenJDK before you proceed.

-Activate voice by placing `Lavalink.jar` and copy `application.yml.template` to `application.yml` and run `java -jar Lavalink.jar` in separate session before starting the bot.

-If you decide to configure the port, address, and password, make sure it reflects to the `dev.env` file as well.

-## Running the server
+## Running
 After everything is configured, you can run `main.py`

+## Get Started
 Get started by asking Jakey `/ask prompt:Who are you and how can I get started`

 By default, it uses **Gemini 1.5 Flash** due to versatility with long context and multimodality, matching the performance of, but other models can be used as well.
 Jakey also supports Gemini 1.5 Pro, GPT-4o and its mini variant, o1-preview and o1-mini, and Claude 3.5 sonnet and 3 Haiku

 If you decide to use other models please see [Models comparison](https://github.com/zavocc/JakeyBot/wiki/Supported-Models) and [the LLM arena by livebench](https://livebench.ai/) to understand your models use cases

-## Get started
 Jakey provides commands such as:
 - `/ask` - Ask Jakey anything!
   - Get started by asking `/ask` `prompt:` `Hey Jakey, I'm new, tell me your commands, features, and capabilities`